deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 *Violent*'s Captain—Commander Anthony Miller—nodded.
 "I agree sir."

-"Signal the fleet to prepare to jump on my mark…"
+"Signal the fleet to prepare to jump on my mark..."

 He was pleased that it took only some five seconds before "All ships ready to jump, Admiral." was called.